mohit434demo/FSI-FabricIQ/README.md

 ## 12. Limitations / Future Work

-- **Real-time event bindings** — Eventhouse events are not yet bound to the ontology; streaming events and ontology entities operate independently
 - **Data Agent setup** — requires manual configuration in the Fabric portal after ontology creation
-- **Legacy references** — some images in `.imgs/` may still reflect an earlier prototype

 ---